-Android Studio stands as the official Integrated Development Environment (IDE) for Android application development, directly backed by Google.
+Android Studio is the official Integrated Development Environment (IDE) for Android application development, directly backed by Google.
 It’s designed to provide developers with a seamless and efficient workflow for creating Android apps, offering a rich set of tools and features that cater to the needs of both beginners and seasoned developers.
-Here are some of its key highlights:

-• Code Editor: Offers advanced code completion, refactoring, and linting capabilities, making coding more efficient and less error-prone.
+- Code Editor: Offers advanced code completion, refactoring, and linting capabilities, making coding more efficient and less error-prone.

-• Build Tools: Incorporates Gradle-based build support for flexible and scalable project management.
+- Build Tools: Incorporates Gradle-based build support for flexible and scalable project management.

-• Layout Editor: Enables the visual design of application UIs, simplifying the process of designing complex layouts.
+- Layout Editor: Enables the visual design of application UIs, simplifying the process of designing complex layouts.

-• APK Analyzer: Helps reduce APK file sizes by providing insights into the contents and sizes of the components.
+- APK Analyzer: Helps reduce APK file sizes by providing insights into the contents and sizes of the components.

-• Version Control: Integrated support for Git, SVN, and other version control systems to manage project changes effectively.
+- Version Control: Integrated support for Git, SVN, and other version control systems to manage project changes effectively.

-• Plugin Ecosystem: A broad range of plugins and extensions available to extend functionality and tailor the development environment to specific needs.
+- Plugin Ecosystem: A broad range of plugins and extensions available to extend functionality and tailor the development environment to specific needs.

 With these features, Android Studio aims to streamline the development process, making it more accessible and productive for developers.
-Let’s transition seamlessly into the technical steps to get Android Studio up and running on your Ubuntu system.
+Let’s transition into the technical steps to get Android Studio up and running on your Ubuntu system.

-Install Android Studio on Ubuntu via APT
+Install Android Studio via APT

-Import Android Studio PPA on Ubuntu
+Import Android Studio PPA

 To install Android Studio, make sure that your system packages are up-to-date.
 Open the terminal and execute the command below to update your package list and install any available updates: